Editorial Review

 Cognitive/Neuropeptides

 Selank, Semax, and Dihexa target neural receptor populations that can desensitize with chronic exposure.
-Recommended cycling: 4 weeks on/2 weeks off for Selank and Semax; Dihexa research protocols typically use shorter 2–3 week periods due to its potent neurotrophic effects.
-Alternating between Selank (anxiolytic/immunomodulatory) and Semax (nootropic/neuroprotective) on a 4-week rotation addresses cognitive goals while allowing each receptor system to recover.
+Recommended: 4 weeks on/2 weeks off for Selank and Semax.
+Dihexa protocols typically use shorter 2–3 week periods due to its potent neurotrophic effects.
+Alternating Selank (anxiolytic) and Semax (nootropic) on a 4-week rotation addresses cognitive goals while letting each receptor system recover.

 Get Peptide Research Updates